kigemmanuel/Snapp/README.md

 ### What Makes Snapp Different?

 Snapp is a modern JavaScript framework that **renders components directly to the browser DOM** without virtual DOM layers.
-Built for developers who want modern component architecture with traditional multi-page benefits.
+It's designed for developers who want modern component architecture combined with the benefits of traditional multi-page applications.

 - **🚀 Direct DOM Rendering** - No virtual DOM means instant updates and superior performance
 - **📱 SEO-First Design** - Each page has its own HTML template for perfect search engine optimization